Charles O'Hara

-General Charles O'Hara (1740 - 25 February 1802) was a British Army officer who served in the Seven Years' War, the American War of Independence, and the French Revolutionary War and later served as governor of Gibraltar.
-He served with distinction during the American War of Independence, commanding a brigade of Foot Guards as part of the army of Charles Cornwallis and was wounded during the Battle of Guilford Courthouse.
-He offered the British surrender during the siege of Yorktown on behalf of his superior Charles Cornwallis.
+General Charles O'Hara (1740 – 25 February 1802) was a British Army officer who served in the Seven Years' War, American War of Independence and French Revolutionary Wars.
+During the American War of Independence, he served in the Brigade of Guards as part of the army of Lord Cornwallis and was wounded during the Battle of Guilford Courthouse.
+At the conclusion of the siege of Yorktown, he surrendered to the Americans on behalf of Cornwallis.
+O'Hara subsequently served in the War of the First Coalition, where he was captured at the siege of Toulon by French troops under Napoleon.
+Following his release, O'Hara served as the governor of Gibraltar from 1795 until his death in 1802.
 O'Hara's Battery and O'Hara's Tower in Gibraltar were named after him.

 Early life

 Charles O'Hara was born in Lisbon, Portugal, the illegitimate son of James O'Hara, 2nd Baron Tyrawley and Kilmaine (and eventually promoted Field Marshal in 1763); and his Portuguese mistress.
 Charles was sent to Westminster School.
 On 23 December 1752, at the age of twelve—a young but not uncommon age for a subaltern of the era—he became a cornet in the 3rd Dragoons.
 He became a lieutenant in the 2nd Regiment of the Coldstream Guards on 14 January 1756 shortly before major warfare broke out in Europe.